 - Why can’t you succeed?

-1. You will be asked to state what you want to change and what problems you want to overcome.
-Your life coach will pay close attention to what you say and how you say it, and tailor their questions according to your responses.
+While the methods used by professionals will differ, a standard NLP coaching session will follow the same, basic pattern.
+Initially, the practitioner will ask what you want to change and the problems you want to overcome.
+They will pay close attention to what you’re saying and how you say it, tailoring the session to your responses.

-3. Your life coach will probably give you a few exercises to take away with you and practice.
-This will help you get accustomed to the techniques you learnt during your NLP session.
-Although the main neurological changes will have occurred during the session itself, they may need to settle in and develop as you get back into the routine of your life.
+It is common for the practitioner to give you exercises to practice at home.
+This will help you get accustomed to the techniques learnt in the NLP coaching session.
+While the main neurological changes will have occurred during the session, they may take time to settle in.
+It is normal for the changes to progress over time, as you get back into your daily routine.

-NLP is so popular because it is future-focused.
-It explores future possibilities and solutions, rather than encouraging you to dig up your past.
-NLP is about adding choices and widening perceptions rather than dwelling for too long on the problems
+It is thought that NLP is becoming a popular technique because it focuses on the future.
+It works to explore future possibilities and solutions, rather than encouraging you to dig up past memories or experiences.
+NLP coaching is about adding opportunities and widening perceptions, rather than dwelling on the negatives.

-Because it is essentially a tool-kit for the mind, NLP can help all areas of life.
-It is particularly effective for improving the following situations:
+Neuro-linguistic programming is often regarded as 'a toolkit for the mind', and because of this, NLP is used to improve all areas of a person’s life.
+It is known to be particularly effective for improving the following situations:

 Anxiety and stress

-NLP is an effective method for fighting feelings of stress and anxiety because it identifies the thought patterns that lead to those feelings.
-As soon as these unconscious thought patterns are bought out into the light and made conscious, they can be challenged.
+NLP coaching can be an effective method for fighting feelings of stress and anxiety because it identifies the thought patterns that may be causing the pressure.
+As soon as these unconscious thought patterns are recognised, they can be challenged.

 Fears and phobias